claydotio/clay-mobile/specs/game-sharing-external.md

 ### FEATURES IN-DEPTH
   1. Swipe Bar game sharing
-    - **Share Game** link in swipe bar
+    - **Share Game** link in swipe bar, when tapped we give the user options on where to share the game
-    - Tapping on link gives user option to share via multiple sources: Kik, Twitter, Facebook
-      - We decide the best sharing method (eg Kik inside of Kik) and highlight that one

   2. Game info page sharing
+    - Separate spec will be made for the game info page when the time is right
     - Game info page consists of promotional images/text, reviews, and sharing options
-      - Will probably have separate spec sheet for it when we get to that point
     - This won't be implemented until we are testing whether or not the game info page is a good idea